jrpereirajr/iris-fhir-analytics/doc/power-bi-creating-patient-dashboard.md

 After creating and configure the connection to IRIS, it's time to setup a simple dashboard.

 First, select a chart - I've selected clustered bar chart.
-Then, you need to define data for axis and values - the vertical and horizontal axes respectivelly in this type of chart.
+Then, you need to define data for axis and values - the vertical and horizontal axes respectively in this type of chart.

 <img src="https://raw.githubusercontent.com/jrpereirajr/iris-fhir-analytics/master/img/vlc_ilwK5ns7b5_labeled.png"></img>